elocowan/elocowan.github.io/Now.md

 I want a more enlivening approach to my life.
 I want to be having more fun.
 I want to be more at peace with my relationship to money.
+I want clear goals and I want to have a strategy.

 I think maybe working on my personal website can help, but I'm not sure.

-I am in a moment of longing.
-I want clear goals and I want to have a strategy.